New Jersey First Lady Tammy Murphy Launches Bid for U.S. Senate

 New Jersey first lady Tammy Murphy has announced her bid for the Democratic nomination for U.S. Senate.
-If elected, she would become the first woman from New Jersey to serve in the Senate.
-The Democratic primary already includes Rep. Andy Kim and could potentially include Sen. Bob Menendez.
+Her candidacy aims to make her the first woman elected to the Senate from New Jersey.
+The Democratic primary already includes Rep. Andy Kim and may include Sen. Bob Menendez.
 Murphy's priorities include lowering the cost of living, protecting abortion rights, ending gun violence, and defending democracy.

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.